Drakonchyk/lab-can/README.md

 - Node C:
   - DOES NOT generate extra activity for `0x120` / `0x180`.
   - Only reacts (LED + ACK) on `0x040` and heartbeats.

-> ✅ **Screenshot placeholder #4 – Telemetry vs filters**
-> _Capture a few seconds of bus traffic with 0x120 and 0x180 present, and annotate that Node C’s LED pattern shows no reaction to these IDs._

 ---